Axosoft/aha-i-get-git/README.md

 While this presentation template assumes use of this forked repo, please feel welcome to substitute it with any other repo.

-By the end of this workshop, your community members should feel empowered to open any repo and making contributions.
+By the end of this workshop, your community members should feel empowered to open any repo and make contributions.

 ...